I can't believe Christmas is upon us again. Honestly it feels like it was yesterday that I wished Happy New Year to everyone.

 3. Make it interesting and appealing

-Whether you are trying to promote your brand, launch a new product or simply thank your contributors, make sure your event has appealing elements that will interest your guests.
-Consider for example your guest speakers, gifts, music, presentations, etc... in short, what people will get our of your event other than food and drinks.
+Whether you are trying to promote your brand, launch a new product, educate your audience or simply thank your contributors, make sure your event has appealing elements that will attract your guests.

 If your event is a paid event, organise your ticketing system before launching your marketing campaign.
 Consider your audience before deciding which channels you will use, whether you will only promote it online or if you will use print advertising or direct mail for more targeted events.